jdittrich/userNeedResearchBook/text/allURBook.md

 out about the how and why of our participant’s activities and thus set a reliable foundation for our designs.

-Think of your participants as as competent in what they do.
-This is contrary to the idea of designers and programmers as people who improve the lives of those who »don’t get it«.
-Instead, we assume that the participants of our research have a reason of doing their work the way they do it.
+Think of your participants as competent in what they do: they are experts in their fields and in their daily work

+Emphazing the expertise of the participants is contrary to the idea of designers and programmers as people who improve the lives of those who »don’t get it«.
+Instead of this, we assume that the participants of our research have a reason of doing their work the way they do it.
 We try to find out these reasons behind their activities.

 Getting to know the »how« and »why« of the users actions will allow us to evaluate our ideas (does it match their ideas of good work?) and to get